dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 If a higher concurrency is required it is intrinsically penalized because it will initiate and require more retries, whereas the lower pooled tests will not require additional retries to the degree that fully concurrent tests do.
 This controls the tests when comparing pooled vs. non-pooled testing.

+AWS recommends this exponential backoff, but a batch approach can also be considered as well.
+The max_retries simple solution below seems to be accomodating the higher process scaling well, and a batch approach will be considered if the number of retries becomes unruly for the hyper-scaling testing (400 and 800 processes).
+With a batch approach we can essentially throttle and stagger the API requests (security group rule updates to each of the EC2 instances) into batches, batching the updates outside of the thread woker processing.

+Note that for now the SG is the default SG and that can be chnaged in module1 of this python package.

+random.uniform(0, 1) adds randomness (a jitter)  to prevent synchronized retries among multiple instances.

+Randomness factors have been added throughout the python module, most notably for the process level logging so that we don't get storms of logging data fetches across all the parallel processes, or in this case a retry storm on the EC2 instance security group configuratino.
+The random.uniform is the jitter addtion to the base exponential backoff.
+((The logging was interesting.
+Prior to using randomness the logging was causing a deteriorition in the execution time (more on the process level logging is in the UPDATE main() logging  section below))

+Without this, all retries could occur at the same exact intervals, causing a potential "retry storm.

 ```